jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 ### Healing

 Unless it results in death, damage isn’t permanent.
 Even death is reversible through powerful magic.
-Rest can restore a creature’s hit points (as explained in [[chapter 8]]), and magical methods such as a [[cure wounds]] spell or a [[potion of healing]] can remove damage in an instant.
+Rest can restore a creature’s hit points (as explained in [[chapter 8]]), and magical methods such as a [[Cure Wounds]] spell or a [[Potion of Healing]] can remove damage in an instant.

 When a creature receives healing of any kind, hit points regained are added to its current hit points.
 A creature’s hit points can’t exceed its hit point maximum, so any hit points regained in excess of this number are lost.
 For example, a druid grants a ranger 8 hit points of healing.
 If the ranger has 14 current hit points and has a hit point maximum of 20, the ranger regains 6 hit points from the druid, not 8.

-A creature that has died can’t regain hit points until magic such as the [[revivify]] spell has restored it to life.
+A creature that has died can’t regain hit points until magic such as the [[Revivify]] spell has restored it to life.

 ### Dropping to 0 Hit Points

-When you drop to 0 hit points, you either die outright or fall [[unconscious]], as explained in the following sections.
+When you drop to 0 hit points, you either die outright or fall [[Unconscious]], as explained in the following sections.

 #### Instant Death